 Since 2021 Inke Arns holds the position of Visiting Professor at the Art Academy in Münster, Germany.
 She has been teaching at universities and art academies in Berlin, Leipzig, Zurich, Rotterdam, and Amsterdam (2000-2017), and has lectured and published internationally.
 Books include Neue Slowenische Kunst (NSK) – eine Analyse ihrer künstlerischen Strategien im Kontext der 1980er Jahre in Jugoslawien (Museum Ostdeutsche Galerie, 2002), Netzkulturen (Europäische Verlagsanstalt, 2002), Objects in the mirror may be closer than they appear!
 Die Avantgarde im Rückspiegel (Humboldt-Universität zu Berlin, 2004).

-Member of the ADKV Board of Directors, Berlin; Advisory Committee of the Net Art Anthology, Rhizome, New York; Board of Trustees of the Kunststiftung NRW, Düsseldorf; Board of Trustees of the Stiftung Choreographisches Zentrum NRW, PACT Zollverein Essen
+Member of ICOM; the ADKV Board of Directors, Berlin; Advisory Committee of the Net Art Anthology, Rhizome, New York; Board of Trustees of the Stiftung Choreographisches Zentrum NRW, PACT Zollverein Essen